 In order to eradicate the issues pertaining to women entrepreneurship in the region, there should be women business development centers (WBDCs) established at district level.
 WBDC will provide business development services to women entrepreneurs in the form of incubation center, display facility, logistic support, access to technology and market linkages.
 The project will be executed by dedicated project staff.
-WBDCs ere established by SMEDA at Peshawar and Swat which were highly successful projects.
-Women entrepreneurs of KP have been requesting for the same projects at district levels which provide them with all-encompassing facilities in women-oriented environment.
+WBDCs established by SMEDA at Peshawar and Swat in the past were highly successful projects.
+Women entrepreneurs of KP have been requesting for the similar projects which will provide them with all-encompassing facilities in women entrepreneurship ecosystem.

 WBDCs will enhance the capacities of WEs in their business relevant activities.
-This initiative will enable women to conduct their business activities in a secure environment that will result in flourishing their businesses.
+This initiative will enable women to conduct their business activities in a secure environment that will result in growing their businesses and startups.

-SMEDA in collaboration with government of KP and/or the donor agencies can establish these centers.
+SMEDA in collaboration with Government of KP and/or the donor agencies can establish these centers.

-This will lead to the financial independence, ease of doing business, and promotion of business of women entrepreneurship with ultimate result of women economic empowerment.
+This will lead to the ease of doing business, financial independence and promotion of women entrepreneurs with ultimate result of women economic empowerment.

 iii.
-Government Legal Framework for Supporting Startups
+Legal Framework for Supporting Startups

 Under this initiative provincial government will formulate legal framework to support the startup businesses in the province.
-Equity based schemes and policies will be devised to recognize and support the startup businesses in terms of finance, capacity building, export etc. Incentives will be given under the proposed legal framework for the startups for minimum five years of their business establishment.
+Equity based schemes and policies will be devised to recognize and support the startup businesses in terms of finance, capacity building and market linkages.
+Incentives will be given under the proposed legal framework for the startups for a minimum of five years of their business establishment.

-Startups face issues in initial stages of their business ventures.
-Therefore, support from the government is crucial for their establishment and growth.
-They need incentives services from the supporting institutes keeping in view the nature of their scope of work.
+Startups face several issues in the initial stages of their business ventures.
+Thus, support from the government is crucial for their establishment and sustainable growth.
+They need incentives from the business supporting institutions on continuous basis.